 Blowing these buildings out of the water, however, is Dubai’s Burj Khalifa, at almost 830m.
 When it was opened in 2010, it not only beat Taipei 101 in Taiwan for the title of “tallest building in the world” by a whopping 300m, it also became the world’s tallest man-made structure.
 It also needed a new classification, so the megatall designation was created, currently covering all buildings over 600m.

 As of today, there are three completed megatall skyscrapers, with a further four under construction, all in Asia (including the Mid East).
-If completed in 2020 as planned, the Jeddah Tower, in Saudi Arabia, will be the tallest of these, and the first man-made structure to reach a kilometre in height (1000m exactly).
+If completed in 2020 as planned (Update: The project is currently on hold, with the completion date unknown), the Jeddah Tower, in Saudi Arabia, will be the tallest of these, and the first man-made structure to reach a kilometre in height (1000m exactly).

 Jeddah Tower (via Pickard Chilton)

 Nine buildings by 2020 may not seem like that many, but it will bring with it an increase of skyscrapers within the supertall range (each year, more of these skyscrapers are being completed than the previous year), and also forecasts an exponential growth in the megatall category in the following period (to 2040).